Советский эсминец Северного флота Валериан Куйбышев (ранее Капитан Керн и Рыков)

 U-387 could have been sunk by leader destroyer Baku or destroyer Derzkyi with depth charges on 9/Dec/44

-(also could have been sunk by British corvette Bamborough Castle)
+(also could have been sunk by British corvette Bamborough Castle).
+Apparently the attack was against U-318, causing light damages.

 U-716 lightly damaged by destroyer Karl Liebnecht, Uritskyi or Druznyi with ramming on 5/Apr/45 (submarine was attempting